A Grant of Letters of Administration is required where someone has passed away without leaving a Will. This is known as ‘dying intestate’.

 We’re here to offer you practical advice about your appointment as Administrator, and to do whatever we can to help you through it.

-Safewill Legal is Australia’s most affordable, fixed-fee Letters of Administration service.
+Safewill Legal is Australia’s most affordable fixed-fee Letters of Administration law firm.
 We charge one fixed fee to obtain a Grant of Probate or Letters of Administration, regardless of the size of the estate.

-Our team is local and ready to provide you with complimentary guidance about where to start.
+Our team of lawyers are local and ready to provide you with complimentary guidance about where to start.
 Start a live chat or call us on 1300 942 586